JeremiahID/Ha-Thong-Clone-main/README.md

 # Ha-Thong-Clone
-This webpage is replica of Ha Thong online mall.
+This webpage is replica of Ha Thong E-commerce page.